Chairman of the Standardization CommitteeToshiaki IWATA, Toshiba Teli Corporation

 JIIA-CLWG received a report regarding HDR/SDR connector problem from AIA CL member at the IVSM in 2014 fall.
 They revised the CL standard to solve this problem in version 2.1.

-GigE Vision Working Group(Maintained by Camera Interface Committee)
+GigE Vision Working Group(This working group has been maintained by Camera Interface Committee)

 It can easily create long distance transmission of 100m, low cost system by using PC standard interface, and multi-camera system.

 Standardization is managed by AIA and its activities are achieved as an international effort as G3.